kate-carter/kate-carter.github.io/_posts/2025-05-20-Gemini-API-Cospeech.md

 #### Conclusion

 Gemini 2.0 Flash 001 has shown significant movement analysis capabilities (88% accuracy) and promising gesture recognition (83.8% validity, 42.4% correct match).
 Due to its high error rate for gesture classification and usage of undesirable classification labels such as Illustrator, further work is required before it can be incorporated into unsupervised dataset pre-processing.
 In its current state, it may be useful to generate movement descriptions that can be used to interpret gestures and recognize whether a gesture is present, which are both useful to researchers out of the box.
-Further testing with prompt variation and context is required to determine whether it can be used to annotate gestures linguistically fully unsupervised with the correct parameters.
+Further testing with prompt variation and context is required to determine whether it can annotate gestures linguistically fully unsupervised with the correct parameters.

-### Example Output:
+#### Example Output:
-#### Video: 11-11-1_shrug.mp4 (Duration: 2.8 seconds)
+**Video:** 11-11-1_shrug.mp4 (Duration: 2.8 seconds)
-**Analysis: ** \
+**Analysis:** \
 **Action Performed:** \
-Here's a breakdown of the co-speech gesture in the clip:
+Here's a breakdown of the co-speech gesture in the clip: \
 **Action:** The person in the clip extends both of their arms outwards with their palms facing upwards.

 **Co-Speech Gesture Category:** \